 - Whether or not auto-pay is set up for that account, and if so, the date of the bank draft

-It may also be helpful to include a “Monthly Expenses at a Glance” page in this section to serve as a quick reference guide, like this:
+It may also be helpful to include a “Monthly Expenses at a Glance” page in this section to serve as a quick reference guide.

 In today’s digital world, so many of our affairs our handled online.
 It’s important to leave a list of usernames and passwords for ALL websites that your surviving spouse or children may need to access after your death.

-Plus, you should include passwords and codes for the following:
+Plus, you should include passwords and codes for the following in your Emergency Binder:

 - All family cell phones